 Any exhibit must have been created or redesigned by the exhibitor as part of their current Interior Design 4-H project.
 Exhibitors should be knowledgeable about various aspects of the project.
-Exhibits could include items such as, but not limited to, comparison studies of different products or techniques; made accessories, wall-hangings, window coverings, or furniture items; refinished or redesigned furniture; or a plan to solve some type of interior design problem.
-Exhibit should be appropriate to the exhibitor's age, skills and ability in this project.
+Exhibits could include items such as, but not limited to, comparison studies of different products or techniques; made accessories, wallhangings, window coverings, or furniture items; refinished or redesigned furniture; or a plan to solve some type of interior design problem.